NYPD Trying To Identify Man Accused Of Robbing 11-Year-Old Girl, Making Sexual Threats

 NEW YORK (CBSNewYork) — The NYPD is trying to identify a man accused of robbing an 11-year-old girl while making sexual threats.

 It happened around 8:45 a.m.
-Sunday near 86th Street and Northern Boulevard in the Jackson Heights section of Queens.READ MORE: Police Seek 4 Suspects Accused Of Attacking Teen In Brooklyn
+Sunday near 86th Street and Northern Boulevard in the Jackson Heights section of Queens.READ MORE: Cuomo: New York State To Review New CDC Guidance Calling For Indoor Masking, Regardless Of Vaccination Status, In Areas Where COVID Spread Is High

 The 11-year-old girl was walking to the grocery store when an unknown man allegedly came up behind her, grabbed her by the throat, removed her face mask and dragged her into an alleyway.